jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Appendices/keywords.rst.txt

 SeisIO.KW is a memory-resident structure of default values for common keywords used by package functions.
 KW has one substructure, SL, with keywords specific to SeedLink.
-These defaults current cannot be modified, but this may change as the Julia language matures.
+These defaults can be modified, e.g., SeisIO.KW.nev=2 changes the default for nev to 2.

 +--------+----------------+--------+------------------------------------------+
 | KW     | Default        | T [#]_ | Meaning                                  |